SAFETAG/SAFETAG/en/exercises/dns_enumeration/index.md

 * Using a variety of passive and active techniques, uncover as many domains/subdomains linked to the target organization as possible.
 * Use these to advance other aspects of your work to discover additional credentials and potential vulnerable or outdated services.

+**Expected Outputs**

+* A fuller map of the organization's online presence, including additional (potentially forgotten) hosts/services connected with the organization.
+  *Domains + IP addresses
+  * Subdomains + IP addresses
+  * MX Records + IP addresses
+  * DNSKeys
+  * SOA records, DNS records and registrar
+  * Domains hosted within the same IP address
+  * DNS history Records
+  * Domain Reputation (Web of Trust)
+* Some of this information may already give you an idea of how your target's infrastructure setup.
+For example, you may see if the target domain goes into a CDN (Content Delivery Network) or sometimes DDoS mitigations services by finding out it's NS records.
+You can also identify if the target's MX records are behind a DLP (Data Leakage Prevention) systems.
+* The output of your DNS enumeration might contain "more" information about the client organization (internal DNS records, hostnames, router names, additional IP addresses).
+This data is sometimes caused by misconfigured DNS or default service configurations, so look for misleading and false-positive results.

 ##### Materials Needed